anyc/steam-overlay/README.md

 -----

 * Include this overlay with [Layman](http://www.gentoo.org/proj/en/overlays/userguide.xml) and the following command `layman -a steam`
-* Choose if you want to use the official Steam runtime or system libraries by en-/disabling the `steamruntime` use flag (see "Notes for
+* Choose if you want to use the official Steam runtime along with its bundled libraries or system libraries by en-/disabling the `steamruntime` use flag (see "Notes for
 AMD64")
 * Emerge `steam-meta` ebuild
 * Start the client by executing `steam`